 Responsible Service of Alcohol Training Requirements

-Under normal circumstances, the Victorian Gambling and Casino Control Commission (VGCCC) only accepts face-to-face RSA training delivered by an approved registered training organisation (RTO).
+Under normal circumstances, Liquor Control Victoria (LCV) only accepts face-to-face RSA training delivered by an approved registered training organisation (RTO).
 This is compulsory for all licensees–and their staff–who sell, serve, or offer liquor to patrons or customers.
 It is a condition of the liquor licence and ensures that licensees and their employees have the necessary knowledge and skills for serving alcohol responsibly.

 We have recently noticed an increase in calls to CHT from students who have completed non-accredited online RSA training.
 These students, unfortunately, were led to believe these non-accredited courses would still allow them to work in licensed establishments in Victoria.